kubernetes/website/v1.1/docs/getting-started-guides/rkt/index.md

 ##### Check the log of the container in the pod:

 {% highlight console %}
-{% raw %}

 $ sudo journalctl -M rkt-$UUID -u $CONTAINER_NAME
-{% endraw %}

 {% endhighlight %}

 where `$UUID` is the rkt pod's UUID, which you can find via `rkt list --full`, and `$CONTAINER_NAME` is the container's name.

 ##### Check Kubernetes events, logs.

 Besides above tricks, Kubernetes also provides us handy tools for debugging the pods.
-More information can be found [here](../../../docs/user-guide/application-troubleshooting.html)
+More information can be found [here](/{{page.version}}/docs/user-guide/application-troubleshooting)